• Skip to primary navigation

 Ingredients

-• ½ lb skinless boneless chicken thighs or chicken breast
+• ½ lb skinless boneless chicken thighs thinly sliced

 • 2 tablespoon vegetable oil or any neutral oil

-• 1 tablespoon oyster sauce or vegetarian stir fry sauce to marinate chicken
+• 2 tablespoon oyster sauce or vegetarian stir-fry sauce

-• 2.5 teaspoon white granulated sugar or cane sugar/brown sugar/palm sugar
+• 5 teaspoon white granulated sugar or cane sugar

 Instructions

 • In a large bowl, marinate sliced chicken with oyster sauce.
-Set aside to marinate as you prepare other ingredients.
+Set aside to marinate as you prepare the next ingredients.

 Enjoyed my recipe?Please leave a 5 star review (be kind)!
 Tag me on social media @christieathome as I'd love to see your creations!